Sun-zhenghao-BU/ec503_recommendation/README.md

  ### 3.Environment Setup
- We are tring to use UNet model to complete our project.

-After using UNet_model.py we have to setup our enivironment first.
+After running all the file before we have to setup our enivironment first.
 They can be activated with:

 ```
 pip install -r requirements.txt